Roasted Chicken with Gravy

 - 1 tsp pepper

-- 2 tsp salt (or chicken stock powder, see note 1)
+- 2 tsp chicken stock powder (or salt)

 - 2 tbsp olive oil